sylhare/sylhare.github.io/_posts/2017-04-19-Get-started-with-Github.md

 # Get started with Github

-The github site is really nice for easy commits, there are multiple tools provided to manage that on multiple plateform. ([Github Desktop](https://desktop.github.com/), [Kraken](https://support.gitkraken.com/how-to-install)).
+The github site is really nice for easy commits, there are multiple tools provided to manage that on multiple platform. ([Github Desktop](https://desktop.github.com/), [Kraken](https://support.gitkraken.com/how-to-install)).
-However I wanted to document and explore the command line way of commiting.
+However I wanted to document and explore the command line way of committing.

 ## Source